Security analysis of orthogonal state attack on a high-speed quantum key distribution system: Introduction

-\textit{Introduction.} \textemdash Quantum key distribution (QKD), based on the laws of quantum physics, distributes a secret random bit string between two separated parties (Alice and Bob) and provides information-theoretic security~\cite{anquan1,anquan2,anquan3,2014BENNETT,1991bell}.
-In the development of QKD technology, enhancing the secret key rate remains one of the paramount focuses~\cite{Chen2021,Diamanti2016,Sasaki2017}, which stimulates various technological approaches to improve the efficiency of the system~\cite{NURUL2017,Yuan:18,BOARON2018,Li2023,du2023,Grunenfelder2023}.
-So far, QKD systems achieving repetition frequency above gigahertz are largely based on the prepare-and-measure QKD protocols~\cite{Dixon2008,Sibson2017,Wang2018,An2019,Li2023}.
-In the receiver side of a prepare-and-measure QKD system, the single photon avalanche detector (SPAD) is currently the most commonly used for single photon detection~\cite{Dixon2008,Sibson2017,Wang2018,An2019}.
-During the development of high-speed SPAD, researchers have introduced advanced technologies and devices to enhance performance~\cite{Namekata06,walenta2012,YUAN2007,Restelli2013,HE2017,he2023}.
-Currently, the SPAD that employs low-pass filter and width discriminator allowing the gate frequency to reach $2.5~\giga\hertz$~\cite{he2023}.
+Quantum key distribution (QKD), based on the laws of quantum physics, distributes a secret random bit string between two separate parties (Alice and Bob) and provides information-theoretic security~\cite{1991bell,anquan1,anquan2,anquan3,2014BENNETT}.
+In the development of QKD technology, enhancing the secret key rate remains one of the paramount focuses~\cite{Diamanti2016,Sasaki2017,Chen2021}, which stimulates various technological approaches to improve the efficiency of the system~\cite{NURUL2017,Yuan:18,BOARON2018,Li2023,DU2023,Grünenfelder2023}.
+So far, QKD systems achieving repetition frequency above gigahertz are largely based on the prepare-and-measure QKD protocols~\cite{Dixon2008,Sibson2017,Wang2018,An2019,Li2023} with technological advancements in single-photon detection~\cite{Namekata06,walenta2012,YUAN2007,HE2017,he2023}.
+For example, the single photon avalanche detector~(SPAD) that employs the low-pass filter (LPF) and the width discriminator allows the repetition frequency to reach~\SI{2.5}{\giga\hertz}~\cite{he2023}.

-Unfortunately, SPADs seem to be the most vulnerable part in the prepare-and-measure QKD systems, resulting quantum attacks to eavesdrop the secret key in practice~\cite{Lydersen2010,timeshift2008,Weier2011,superlinea2011,Qian2019,anqi2016,zhihao2020,binwu2022}.
-This is because the complex working mode of the SPAD induces deviations between the physical behaviors and the theoretical model.
-Regarding the high-speed SPADs, on one hand, the advanced technologies may introduce unknown security loopholes into the QKD system, which has not yet comprehensively investigated.
-On the other hand, it is challenging for an eavesdropper to conduct an attack due to the limited time window to perform intercept-and-resend operation under the high repetition frequency.
+Regarding the security of high-speed QKD systems, it is challenging for an eavesdropper to conduct an active attack due to the limited time window to perform intercept-resend operations under the high repetition frequency.
+However, if Eve can conduct an attack in which no intercept-resend operation is required, this issue would be a high risk to the security of a high-speed QKD system.
+Until now, only one active attack, named dead-time attack~\cite{deadtimeattack2011}, is known as a non-intercept-resend attack on the receiver side, which fortunately is relatively easy to defend against.
+Nevertheless, today, advanced technologies developed in the high-speed QKD system may introduce potential security vulnerabilities that make the non-intercept-resend attack possible again.
+More importantly, the security model considering non-intercept-resend attack on a prepare-and-measure QKD system has not been established well.
+Therefore, exploring and evaluating practical security in high-speed QKD systems is currently important and meaningful.